DebbieBergstrom/Russian-Roulette/README.md

 &nbsp;

 ### Automated Testing
 The * [PEP8 CI Python Linter](https://pep8ci.herokuapp.com/#) validator was used to validate all Python modules in this project.
+Press the dropdown to see image.

 * The `run.py` file was validated without any errors: